emmt/OptimPackNextGen.jl/README.md

 * [Line searches methods](doc/linesearches.md) are used to approximately minimize the objective function along a given search direction.

-* [Algebra](doc/algebra.md) describes operations on "vectors" (that is to say the "variables" of the problem to solve).

 ## Univariate functions